Cell Ranger ATAC6.1 (latest), printed on 07/03/2022

 |Hide Bottom Panel|

 The View Selector controls what is displayed in the View Panel.
-There are four different types of views that can be selected:
+There are two different types of views that can be selected:

 The workspace is centered around the barcode plot, in which single points representing cell barcodes are shown in a variety of projections.
 Each point represents a single barcode, the vast majority of which represent a single cell.
 The default projection is the t-SNE plot created by the Cell Ranger ATAC pipeline.
 Cell Ranger ATAC generates this plot by identifying the most significant peak vectors using dimensionality reduction techniques, and then processing the lower-dimension matrix through t-SNE to produce a two-dimensional scatter plot.
 You can also view a projection that plots cut site counts in a peak, near a gene promoter, or within a certain motif on two-dimensional axes.

-You can click-and-drag the mouse over the cells to reposition the plot, and use the mouse wheel or track pad to smoothly zoom in and out.
-You'll see cluster labels as you move your mouse over the plot, which is useful for data that has a high number of precomputed clusters.
+You can click-and-drag the mouse over the cells to reposition the plot, and use the mouse wheel or trackpad to smoothly zoom in and out.
+You will see cluster labels as you move your mouse over the plot, which is useful for data that has a high number of precomputed clusters.
 Cells are colored by the active legend in the sidebar.

 There are three modes in Loupe Browser for ATAC data including: